TezosRio/TezosJ_plainJava/README.md

 - Retrieve account information and transactions via Conseil.
 - Originate a KT address.
 - Delegate to a known baker.
+- Undelegate from a known baker.
+- Retrieve a publicKey from a known privateKey.

 The main purpose of TezosJ SDK library is to foster development of applications in plain Java that interacts with Tezos ecosystem.
 This might open Tezos to a whole world of software producers, ready to collaborate with the platform.
 TezosJ is to play the role of a layer that will translate default Java method calls to Tezos network real operations (create_account, transfer_token, etc.)